-The Universities’ Council for the Education of Teachers brings teacher trainers from around the world together for a 2-day conference every November.
-As sponsors and speakers we were given a fantastic opportunity to learn about the key issues facing the sector – as well as sharing how we could help with them.
+The Universities’ Council for the Education of Teachers (UCET) brings teacher trainers from around the world together for a 2-day conference every November.
+As sponsors and speakers at the UCET Conference 2018, ONVU Learning was given a fantastic opportunity to learn about the key issues facing the Education sector, as well as sharing how we could help with them.
 Here are our 4 most important findings.

-- The Early Career Framework is a huge opportunity for schools and mentors, but it needs more careful planning.
+- The Early Career Framework in the UK is a huge opportunity for schools and mentors, but it needs more careful planning.
 The Government’s plan to strengthen development for early-career teachers is being tested in the North East of England before being rolled out nationally.
-Expansion from one to two years of induction support will require a different approach to teacher training – delegates were keen to move beyond a training ‘curriculum’ to an approach that developed teachers as curious and self-reflecting professionals.
+Expansion from one to two years of induction support will require a different approach to teacher training – delegates were keen to move beyond a training ‘curriculum’, to an approach that developed teachers as curious and self-reflecting professionals.

-Thanks to all those who attended and talked to us – we’ll use your ideas to help develop our solutions in all of these areas.
+Thanks to all those who attended the UCET Conference in 2018 and talked to us at ONVU Learning – we’ll use your ideas to help develop our solutions in all of these areas.